 i) If the school is oversubscribed, the Local Governing Board will maintain a waiting list.
 The waiting list will operate until the end of the autumn term 2019.
 Parents who have expressed the school as a preference and have not been offered a place at the school, or at a higher preference school, will automatically be placed on the waiting list.
 All learners on the waiting list will be ranked according to the oversubscription criteria.
 Places will be offered to the highest ranked application received by the date the place becomes available.
 If new or late applications have a higher priority under the oversubscription criteria, they will be ranked higher than those who have been on the list for some time.
 If the circumstances of children on the waiting list change (eg they move house) they should inform the Governing Body immediately and provide appropriate supporting evidence).

 2. Published Admission Numbers for AspirePlus Educational Trust academies and Over Subscription Criteria

-After the admission of students with statements of Special Educational Needs where the academy is named on the statement, the criteria will be applied in the following order:
+After the admission of learners with statements of Special Educational Needs where the academy is named on the statement, the criteria will be applied in the following order: